NuevoFoundation/workshops/content/english/web-basics/activity-4-javascript.md

 {{% notice tip %}}

-Inside the curly brackets {} of the function, you can call whatever JavaScript code you'd like!
-Checkout the resource links above to get ideas of what else you can do.
+Inside the curly brackets `{}` of the function, you can call whatever JavaScript code you'd like!
+Check out the resource links above to get ideas of what else you can do.

 {{% /notice %}}